 Experience shows that if Team Leads cannot see exactly how metrics are calculated and that they reflect their team’s context – they will question and ultimately reject the metrics – especially if the metric appears erratic or heavily negative.

-Plandek is unique in its ability to show the ‘provenance’ of each metric and to allow individual teams to configure each metric in the way that reflects their particular circumstances, using the powerful Filter functionality.
-This is ultimately critical in the overall success of the initiative.
+Plandek is unique in its ability to show the ‘provenance’ of each metric and to allow individual teams to configure each metric in a way that reflects their particular circumstances, using the powerful Filter functionality.
+This is ultimately critical to the overall success of the initiative.